aqjune/hol-light-materials/Setup.md

 # Now you have 'hol.sh' .
 ```

 **s2n-bignum**.
-If you want to build s2n-bignum proofs, you will want HOL Light with module compilation turned on.
+If you want to build s2n-bignum proofs, you will want the HOL Light cloned from Github, with module compilation turned on.
 Please see the 'Compiling HOL Light proofs' section below.

 ## 2. Setting up VSCode